Barron Trump Given A Gift From The Government Of Mongolia: A Horse Named Victory

 It’s unlikely that Barron will ever actually ride the horse, for a few reasons, not the least of which is the fact that the animal will remain in Mongolia.
 Of course, Barron could take riding lessons and take a flight to Mongolia and then ride his horse, should the mood ever strike him.
 But as of this writing, the gift appears to be mostly symbolic.

-It’s been tradition for some time now for the Mongolian government to “gift” horses to foreign dignitaries.
-“Gift” is used in quotation marks here because rarely do the animals ever actually go into the possession of the recipient, instead staying in Mongolia.
-Donald H. Rumsfeld and Chuck Hagel both “received” horses when they visited the Asian nation when they were U.S. defense secretaries, as did then-Vice President Joe Biden.
+It’s been a tradition for some time now for the Mongolian government to “gift” horses to foreign dignitaries.
+“Gift” is used in quotation marks here, because rarely do the animals ever actually go into the possession of the recipient — instead, they typically remain in Mongolia.
+Donald H. Rumsfeld and Chuck Hagel both “received” horses when they visited the Asian nation when they were U.S. defense secretaries, as did former Vice President Joe Biden.

 The First Family is very grateful to Mongolia for this time-honored traditional gift.
 The horse has been named “Victory” and will remain in Mongolia. pic.twitter.com/aFqtJzc1Il